dristic/binsync/README.md

 ### Chunk Provider

 The chunk provider fetches chunk contents for the syncer.
 This is a trait that can be implemented to suit your needs.
 There are a few implementations provided:
-- `BasicChunkProvider` is the most basic implementation of the trait.
-It reads chunks from a local folder when they are requested.
 - `CachingChunkProvider` is optimal for local syncing on the same machine.
 It attempts to read ahead and cache chunks as quickly as possible to maximize memory and disk I/O usage.
 - `RemoteChunkProvider` is useful when the source and destination are on different machines.
 It works similar to the caching provider but fetches chunks from a remote base URL.